-The NCV and emission factor of Biofuel is based on EMIS 2016/1A3b.
-The emission factor of sewage gas is based on the assumption that 35% of the volume of the sewage gas is CO_2 and 65% CH_4 .
+- Emission factors of gasoline, diesel oil and kerosene are taken from the measurement campaign mentioned above (EMPA 1999, Intertek 2008, Intertek 2012), - Emission factors for bioethanol and biodiesel are taken from INFRAS (2017). - The emission factor of LPG is based on FOEN 2016a and natural gas is taken from the IPCC 2006 Guidelines. - The emission factor of sewage gas is based on the assumption that 35% of the volume of the sewage gas is $CO_2$ and 65% $CH_4$ .

-Note that the emissions factors for CH_4 and N_2O are not only dependent on the fuel type but on the technology as well.
+Note that the emissions factors for $CH_4$ and $N_2O$ are not only dependent on the fuel type but on the technology as well.
 Therefore, they are not integrated in Table 3-5 but are shown in the corresponding sectors and categories.